Anant-K-Singal/UCW-BUSI-653-HBD-FALL24-09/README.md

 - **Data Sensitivity**-ensure the integrity of student personal and sensitive information.
 - **Data Validity**-Define and implement automated checks to ensure consistency, accuracy, and completeness of critical attributes.
 - **Data Monitoring**-Establish real-time monitoring of data quality metrics and generate insights using dashboards to track trends, identify anomalies, and warn against thresholds.

-- **Training and Awarness**-Develop training resources and conduct workshops to educate staff on best practices for maintaining data quality and effectively using AWS tools.
+### Tools and Techniques
+- AWS S3 is used for establishing replication rules and bucket versioning.
+- AWS Glue Databrew for profiling and cleaning the data to address missing values, outliers, and other inconsistencies.
+- Utilize AWS Glue to created pipleine for establishing quality control metrics and dealing with sensitive information.
+- AWS CloudTrail is used to track access and modifications on the strored data by users and other services.
+- Set up alarms and dashboard for real-time monitoring of Costs, Glue jobs, S3 usage, and performance metrics using AWS CloudWatch.

 ### Methodology
 #### Storage Versioning and Replication (AWS S3)
 - Organized datasets into a dedicated S3 buckets for storing the raw, trasformed and curated data respectively structured by data ingestion year and ingestion frequency for efficient access.